-The basic KOHO account comes with a reloadable prepaid Mastercard.
+The Easy KOHO account comes with a reloadable prepaid Mastercard.
 This card is similar to a debit card since you add money to the attached account to use it.
 It’s also not much different from a rewards credit card that earns you cash back on eligible purchases.

-With the basic KOHO Prepaid Mastercard, you’ll be automatically enrolled into KOHO’s cash back program.
+With the Easy KOHO Prepaid Mastercard, you’ll be automatically enrolled into KOHO’s cash back program.
 Every time you make a purchase with your card, you’ll earn a minimum of 0.5% cashback.

 Plus earn 1% cash back on groceries and transportation.
 Whether you make a purchase at the partner’s store or via the app, you’ll earn money for your spending.
-However, there is an exception when purchasing through third parties like Ritual.
-In this case, your purchase won’t qualify for cash back rewards.

 With the Easy KOHO personal account, you’ll have access to a KOHO savings account and KOHO’s credit building feature.